KunjShah95/TranscribING-YouTube-videos-with-Google-Gemini./README.md

 **Notes:**
 - History is stored in a SQLite database named history.db.
 - Google Gemini Pro is used for text generation; remember to cite the generated content appropriately.
+This README offers a detailed guide on the app's features, installation, usage, and key points.
+Customize it as needed.